 Konstantin Fritzsche, Individuelle Formen der Sinnstiftung nach dem Zivilisationsbruch: Die Darstellung des »jüdischen Widerstands« in Sobibór und Treblinka in den Zeugnissen von drei Überlebenden, in: Jörg Ganzenmüller/Raphael Utz (Hg.): Orte der Shoah in Polen.
 Gedenkstätten zwischen Mahnmal und Museum, Wien/Köln/Weimar 2016, S. 277-303.

-Since autumn 2017 Rita Horn was a PhD student and research assistant at the Graduate School.
+From October 2017 until December 2020 Rita Horn was a PhD student and research assistant at the Graduate School.
 After her parental leave she worked from 2015 to 2017 as a research assistant at the Institute of Classical Archaeology in Jena for the project Provenienz in der Sammlung für Antike Kleinkunst Jena – Zur Problematik von Zugängen während des Nationalsozialismus, which was funded by the Deutsches Zentrum Kulturgutverluste.
 At the same time she held the position of curator at the university collection of classical antiquities.
 Rita Horn also gained experience in the field of museum education during funded educational projects.
 Her academic interest focuses on the history of research in classical archaeology, especially during the twentieth century.
 Rita Horn studied classical archaeology, ancient history and art history from 2005 to 2011 at the Friedrich Schiller University Jena.

 The Jena Institute of Classical Archaeology and its collections between 1945 and 1989